 The truth is that school leaders, in the main, are determined to do what is best for students, but the complexity of the metamorphosis required is daunting and requires changes that are deeper than technology investment alone.
 Kodak did not choose to sit idly by with an intentional desire to fail while digital photography destroyed their market.
 When Chris Lehmann suggests that, “the factory model of education that persists in most … schools is designed to limit meaningful human interaction, not create it,” It is difficult to believe that this is intentional either.
 Schools, one hopes, are increasingly moving in the right direction.
 They may move slowly, as the task carries with it great responsibility and policy makers are, in too many instances, restricting the freedom of teachers to innovate because the unfamiliar is a notoriously, nervous territory.

 So, where are schools headed?
 The one thing that disruptive technology seems to transform most clearly, is an increasingly personalised experience for the end user.
 The iPhone gave consumers the internet in their pocket.
 The Kindle allowed readers to carry around their own personal library.
 Twitter and Facebook provides individuals with the capacity to tell their own stories to a potential, global audience.
 Companies like Uber, Airbnb, and Wikipedia are taking the power of technology one step further to create peer-to-peer, personalised services that are transforming those realms of human interaction.
+One hopes that the ethical dimensions of new technologies are constructive and transparent, but we know that change is inevitable.
 Shift happens when the user experience becomes more personal.
 The corollary of this in educational terms is the issue of student agency, of providing students with greater opportunities to personalize and truly own their learning experiences, to couple what it is they really want and care about with an educational establishment that has historically lacked the agility to meet such needs.
 This movement may well be the light on the horizon that schools need.
 More than anything, teachers need to be liberated from the constraints of prescribed content coverage and undue testing requirements so that they feel empowered to take risks in this evolution.
 The internet has already personalised learning for learners.
-Schools have no choice.
+Educators have embraced technology but must do so not to replicate traditional practices, but to transcend them.

-The iSchool (call it what you like) will be designed, not in Cupertino, but by innovative educators co-constructing learning opportunities alongside fellow learners (students), based on learner passions and interests.
+Modern schools are not designed in Cupertino, but by innovative educators co-constructing learning opportunities alongside fellow learners (students), based on learner passions and interests.
 Schools can – and will have to – still cover the essential skills that are critical for external exams and college entrance.
 Giving both students and teachers a greater say in their learning programs is, I believe, the disruption that we’ve been waiting for.
-The establishment may not be thrilled with this development anymore than they are with Uber, but the end user will be and that should be the ultimate objective of the futuristic business we call learning.
+The establishment may not be thrilled with this development anymore than they are with Uber, but the end user will be and that should be the ultimate objective of the futures business we call learning.

 Personalized Learning Resources